kenzonobre/Evolutionary-fish/docs/analysis.md

 avoidSharkWeigh = 10
 ```

 If the blue boid become the best boid of the generation, it will pass its unfit genes, such as the low ```avoidSharkWeigh``` (giving less priority to avoid sharks), worsening and declining the mean fitness of the population.

-In conclusion, in order to reduce even more the high noise this environment produces, it is necessary to simulate other types of approach and evolutionary strategies.
+In conlusion, even though some evolutionary strategies were used to reduce the environment high noise, it still had a significant influence on the simulation in some cases.